monetate/koupler/README.md

    $ ./koupler.sh -http -streamName boneill-dev-test
 ```

-You can sling data at the UDP listener with the following:
+You can sling data at the HTTP listener with the following:

 ```bash
    $ curl -d "drago" http://localhost:4567/event